reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client.-classic-apis.md

 {{% info title="HTTP `OPTIONS` facts" %}}

-The `OPTION` method is used to make a preflightrequest to the server.
+The `OPTION` method is used to make a preflight request to the server.
 A preflight request is a request that is sent to the server to determine if the actual request is allowed.
 The server will respond to the preflight request with a list of the `HTTP` methods that are allowed.
 The browser will then send the actual request if the requested method is in the list.
 The server also includes a message that indicates the allowed origin, methods, and headers.

 The `Access-Control-Allow-Methods` header is required for cross-origin resource sharing (`CORS`). `CORS` is a security mechanism that prevents websites from accessing resources from other domains.